Bayou Cane, Louisiana

 Bayou Cane is a census-designated place (CDP) in Terrebonne Parish, Louisiana, United States.
 It is located just north of Houma and had a population of 19,770 in 2020.

-Bayou Cane is the principal city of the Houma-Bayou Cane-Thibodaux metropolitan statistical area, which includes all of Terrebonne and Lafourche parishes.
+Bayou Cane is a principal city of the Houma-Bayou Cane-Thibodaux metropolitan statistical area, which includes all of Terrebonne and Lafourche parishes.

 Geography

 Bayou Cane is located at (29.626285, -90.748396).

 According to the United States Census Bureau, the CDP has a total area of 7.6 sqmi, all land.

 Demographics

 Bayou Cane first appeared as an unincorporated place in the 1950 U.S. census; and as a census designated place in the 1980 United States census.